 Carbon Intensity of Food Production

 Most of the greenhouse gases related to the food industry are released during the farming stage.
-Growing, rearing or producing food items normally account for about 70 – 90% of the eventual carbon footprint of a food.
-It’s for this reason that how bad/good a food is for the environment normally comes down to how it was farmed.
+Growing, rearing or producing food items account for about 70 – 90% of the eventual carbon footprint of a food.
+This means how bad a food is for the environment normally comes down to how it was farmed.

 The Input Output Model